Naiemjoy1/travel-south-client/README.md

 - Here show all travel packages
 - Can sort packages by low to high or high to low price

+### My List

+- Show packages those added by exiting user
+- This private route
+- In package card there is Delete and Update button
+  - When user delete any card it will remove that card and show remaining cards
+  - When press update button it will redirect to update page
+    - User card updated exiting information's

 ### Login

 - Can login registered email and password